Mission: Impossible (1966 TV series): Dossier scene

 In early seasons, the agents selected often included guest stars playing agents with specific skills not possessed by the usual team.
 A doctor, particularly a specialist in a condition known to afflict the target, was a common "guest agent".
 In numerous early episodes, the IMF leader would choose only two or three team members, though at least one of the main credited cast members was always involved.
 In one episode, "Elena", the team consisted of Rollin Hand and Dr. Carlos Enero (guest star Barry Atwater).
 Almost as often, however, Briggs would choose all of the regulars, plus one, two, or even three others.

 In later seasons, the team was more fixed, consisting of the regular cast and less dependent on guest agents.
 Numerous dossier scenes from the Peter Graves episodes feature Phelps thumbing through photographs only to unfailingly choose the series regulars.
 By the third season, the dossier scene had been deemed somewhat disposable, appearing only when needed to introduce a guest agent.
 The first mission without the dossier scene was the last mission of the second season, "The Recovery".
-The dossier scene frequently appeared in season four, due to the lack of a regular female team member in that season.
 It was dropped entirely as of season five.

 In the pilot episode, the recorded message states that the team leaders have unlimited resources and wide discretion in choosing their team.
-"Memory" features a montage of Dan Briggs training a guest agent to assume the role he will play in the mission.
-"Old Man Out, Part 1" includes a scene of Briggs approaching an operative (played by Mary Ann Mobley) to recruit her, meeting with resistance before he finally convinces her to join the mission.